incuna/django-pgcrypto-fields/README.md

 #### Encrypting

-Encrypting data happens when doing an insert to the database.
+Data is encrypted when inserted into the database.

 Example:
 ```python